James51332/James51332/README.md

 ### Thanks for stopping by :)

 I'm James, a student at UW-Madison (On Wisconsin).
-I'm studying Electrical Engineering, Math, and Computer Science, and spending my summer SDE Intern at Amazon.
+I'm studying Electrical Engineering, Math, and Computer Science, and I'm spending my summer as an SDE Intern at Amazon.
 In my personal time, I dive deep into my hobbies.
 Right now, I'm really passionate about soccer, climbing, cooking, and coding.
 I'm currently building an animation tool called [nelo](https://github.com/james51332) to build expressive, timeline-driven animations.

 Here are some projects that I've worked on in the past: